GrapeSalad/GB-Kingdom/README.md

 ### Migration

+Navigate to `....\project-name\src\projectname`.
+Run this command in your terminal: `dotnet ef database update`.

 ### Running the Server

-After installation and Migration, press f5 to run the server and have the site appear in your default browser.
+After installation and Migration, press f5 or the play button in the toolbar to run the server and have the site appear in your default browser.

 ## Known Bugs

-No known bugs
+Font is moderately difficult to read, this was on purpose.

 ## Technologies Utilized